AJAYMANU783/traffic-signs-recognition/README.md

 Recognizing and classifying traffic sign images into 43 classes taken from [GTSRB](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) dataset.

 This project was done as part of assignment for NYU Computer Vision class under Rob Fergus and was held as a Kaggle competition.
 The model is designed using Spatial Transformer Network with a modified version of IDSIA networks and trained with heavily augmented data.
 The models reaches about __99.4%__ test set accuracy on Kaggle Leaderboard which is quite above than human accuracy.

-Whole process of developing the project can be read in [report]().
+Whole development process of the project can be read in [report]().

 ## Data